If you own a limited liability company, you’ll probably run your business without thinking much about ownership issues.

-Alternatively, you might wish to consider offering employees share incentives (such as EMI share option schemes) as part of a benefit package, but not want these shares to come with a right to vote on company business.
+Alternatively, you may like to offer share incentives to your employees as part of their package, but not want them to be able to vote on company business.
 You may be looking for finance, but not want your backers to be able to vote or attend company meetings.

-Or you may feel that certain individuals’ right to vote be ‘weighted’, because of their knowledge or status in the business, or want to give them differing rights to receive dividends or receive their stake back in the event of a winding-up.
+You may also feel that someone’s right to vote be ‘weighted’, because of their knowledge or status in the business, or want to give them different rights to receive dividends or receive their stake back if the company is wound up.

-When you create classes of shares in your company, it’s possible for one person to hold differing classes of shares.
-So, for example, that individual may hold ‘A’ shares that give him or her certain benefits, as well as ‘B’ shares that entitle the holder to different benefits.
+When you create classes of shares in your company, one person may hold different classes of shares.
+For example, that person may have ‘A’ shares that give them certain benefits, as well as ‘B’ shares that give them others.

-- Give different shareholders different rights to dividends, for example a right to receive dividends before other shareholders (preferred shares), or to receive dividends only if certain conditions are met (deferred shares)
+- Give different shareholders different rights to dividends.
+For example, the right to receive dividends before other shareholders (preferred shares), or to receive dividends only if certain conditions are met (deferred shares)

-- Give voting rights to only one class of shares, or restrict (or weight) voting rights to one or more classes of shares, for example if you want to raise finance but want to keep majority control of your company
+- Give voting rights to only one class of shares, or restrict (or add) voting rights to one or more classes of shares.
+For example, if you want to raise finance but want to keep majority control of your company

-- Create a class of shares whose ownership and rights attaching to them are attached to a single group of people, like family members or employees, who won’t be able to vote or attend general meetings
+- Create a class of shares whose ownership and rights attach to a single group of people, such as family members or employees, who won’t be able to vote or attend general meetings

-- Give certain shareholders preferential treatment when it comes to receiving payment for their shares in the event of a company insolvency or winding-up
+- Give certain shareholders preferential treatment when it comes to receiving payment for their shares if the company is wound up

 Shareholders’ voting rights in detail

-The company decides what voting rights are attached to each share, and the options available are:
+The company decides what voting rights are attached to each share.
+The options available are as follows: